 Study System

-Acyrthosiphon pisum are frequent pests of pulse crops.
-These insects act as the primary vector for multiple devastating pathogens, including pea enation mosaic virus (PEMV) (Rashed et al. 2018).
-In addition to pea (Pisum sativum), PEMV also infects alfalfa (Medicago sativa L.), yellow sweet clover (Melilotus officinalis (L.) Lam), white sweet clover (Melilotus albus L.), wild white clover (Trifolium repens L.) common vetch (Vicia sativa L.), hairy vetch (Vicia villosa Roth), broadbean (Vicia faba L.) etc. and probably overwinters in many common perennial legumes (McEwen et al. 1957).
-The natural transmission of this virus happens most efficiently by the pea aphid (Acyrthosiphon pisum) and to a lesser extent by the green peach aphid (Myzus persicae) in a persistent (circulative) manner.
-Another legume-infecting virus, Bean leaf roll virus, vectored by pea aphid have also been reported to infected by a range of legume hosts (Chatzivassiliou 2021).
-Infected plants are stunted with malformed pods and ultimately have reduced yield (Clement et al. 2010).
+The pea aphid Acyrthosiphon pisum is a frequent pest of pulse crops.
+These insects act as the primary vector for several economically important pathogens, including pea enation mosaic virus (PEMV) (Rashed et al. 2018).
+In addition to pea (Pisum sativum), PEMV also infects crops and weeds like alfalfa (Medicago sativa L.), yellow sweet clover (Melilotus officinalis (L.) ), white sweet clover (Melilotus albus L.), wild white clover (Trifolium repens L.) common vetch (Vicia sativa L.), hairy vetch (Vicia villosa Roth), broadbean (Vicia faba L.) (McEwen et al. 1957).
+A. pisum acquires PEMV from infected perennial legume hosts, but these are restricted to a handful of crops and agricultural weeds (Hull 1981).
+However, A. pisum have a diet-breadth encompassing most of the Fabaceae, (Peccoud et al. 2009), suggesting the potential diversity of PEMV-compatible hosts could be quite large.
+A. pisum also vector another legume-infecting virus, Bean leaf roll virus, which is reported to infected by a range of legume hosts (Chatzivassiliou 2021).
+Plants infected with PEMV are stunted with malformed pods and ultimately have reduced yield (Clement et al. 2010).
 Extreme outbreaks can devastate pulse production, leading to up to 40% yield loss (Elbakidze et al. 2011, Paudel et al. 2018).
-Pea aphids acquire PEMV from infected perennial legume hosts, but these are restricted to a handful of crops and agricultural weeds (Hull 1981).
-However, A pisum have a diet-breadth encompassing most of the Fabaceae, (Peccoud et al. 2009), suggesting the potential diversity of PEMV-compatible hosts could be quite large.

 Survey Design

 We employed large-scale field surveys in 2018 from May to July during an outbreak season of A. pisum.
 Aphid vectors for important crop diseases have been consistently monitored in eastern Washington and Idaho by University of Idaho using a long-term pan trapping network encompassing 17 sequential growing seasons.
-2018 season had the second highest alate arrival counts on a per-trap basis over this entire 17 year period (Figure S1).
-This so-called “outbreak year”, thus facilitated a unique opportunity to discover which potential non-crop host A. pisum and a vectored pathogen use in a year when the insect is widespread.
-The goal of our sruveys were to identify the non-crop reservoir(s) for pea aphids and/or PEMV among a range of all common potential legume hosts.
-Plant and aphid communities were sampled in two climatic ecoregions, Palouse Prairie, a high-elevation grassland predominately converted to dryland wheat production (Looney et al. 2009), and shrub-steppe, a habitat found at lower elevations and warm slopes adjacent to the Palouse (predominately along the Snake River in Washington and Idaho) (Knick & Rotenberry 1997).
+2018 season had the second highest alate arrival counts on a per-trap basis over this entire 17-year period (Figure S1).
+This so-called “outbreak year” thus facilitated a unique opportunity to discover which potential non-crop host vector A. pisum and its pathogen use in a year when the insect is widespread.
+The goal of our surveys was to identify the non-crop reservoir(s) for pea aphids and/or PEMV among a range of all common potential legume hosts.
+Plant and aphid communities were sampled in two climatic ecoregions: Palouse Prairie, a high-elevation grassland predominately converted to dryland wheat production (Looney et al. 2009), and shrub-steppe, a habitat found at lower elevations and warm slopes adjacent to the Palouse (predominately along the Snake River in Washington and Idaho) (Knick & Rotenberry 1997).
 Both habitat types harbor a diverse community of herbaceous legumes and are purported sources of pea aphid outbreaks (Clement 2006).
 All non-agricultural sites were in either edge habitats on the Palouse, native prairie, or shrub-steppe, while agricultural sites were spring-planted pea fields on the lower Palouse in Whitman Co.
 Washington and Latah Co.
 Idaho (Fig. 1).